skalarproduktraum/phd-thesis/chapters/bionictracking.md

 \begin{figure}
     \includegraphics{t2t-algorithm.pdf}
     \caption{A graphical illustration of the incremental graph-search algorithm used to extract tracks from a hedgehog.
-Time runs along the X axis. $s_1$ is the initial seed point where to start tracking.
-The algorithm is currently at $s_3$, determining how to proceed to $s_4$.
+Time runs along the X axis. $\mathrm{spine}_1$ is the initial seed point where to start tracking.
+The algorithm is currently at $\mathrm{spine}_4$, determining how to proceed to $\mathrm{spine}_5$, which has multiple possible cell detections.
 In this case, the middle track with $d=1$ wins, as it is the shortest world-space distance away from the current point.\label{fig:T2TAlgorithm}}
 \end{figure}

 For each timepoint, we have collected a variable number of spines, whose count varies between 0 and 60 (with an average of 16) — zero spines might be obtained in case that the user blinks and no detection was possible.
 To connect the initial seed point with the other correct spines correctly, we step through the list of spines one-by-one, performing the following steps: